lchski/his3305-throne-speech-findings/conclusions.md

 ### ...topic modelling?

+Topic modelling is a useful tool to quickly get a sense of a corpus.
+Some prior knowledge is certainly beneficial to help determine the number of topics and to get a sense of what the topics mean.
+But for those with little to no knowledge of an historical period, topic modelling can quickly reveal interesting points on which to dive in, such as the [1973 oil crisis](/topics/10-oil-food-transportation/), by identifying major points of discussion at certain times.
+However, one must be careful not to draw unfounded conclusions: the [various mentions of the Arctic between 2006 and 2015](/topics/18-families-hard-north/), for example, likely had less to do with a particular historical event than with the political interests of the governing party at the time.

-Topics like [#24](/topics/24-act-asked-provide/) reveal the great potential of topic modelling.
+Topics like “[declining parliamentary formality](/topics/24-act-asked-provide/)” reveal the great potential of topic modelling as a tool to suggest research opportunities.
 Admittedly, it is not a particularly relevant topic to this project’s overall question.
 But it suggested an entirely new path of research—thanks to topic modelling, I was better able to think through the corpus and understand its possibilities for research.

 ### ...speeches from the throne?